httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The status of "MD5" has been updated to "deprecated", and its description states that this algorithm MUST NOT be used.

-The status of "SHA" has been updated to "obsoleted", and its description states that this algorithm is NOT RECOMMENDED.
+The status of "SHA" has been updated to "deprecated", and its description states that this algorithm MUST NOT be used.

 The status for "CRC32c" has been updated to "standard".